aimhubio/aimos/docs/source/guides/aim_on_notebooks.rst

 ####################
-Use Aim on Notebooks
+Use AimOS on Notebooks
 ####################

-Set up Aim on Jupyter Notebooks
+Set up AimOS on Jupyter Notebooks
 ===============================

-Set up Aim on Sagemaker Notebooks
+Set up AimOS on Sagemaker Notebooks
 =================================